 Not including the sale of a business.

-When varying GST instalments, an estimated annual net GST amount must be provided in G22.
+When varying GST instalments, you must provide an estimated annual net GST amount in G22.

 Notifying a variation to your GST or PAYG Instalment after the due date for the instalment to be paid.

-The law requires you to notify the Tax Office of your variations by the date the instalment is due to be paid.
+By law, you must notify us of your variations by the date the instalment is due to be paid.

-Claiming GST credits for the full amount of a purchase, even when the goods are to be used partially for private purposes.
+Claiming GST credits for the full amount of a purchase when the goods are to be used partially or wholly for private purposes

 You can only claim GST credits on the proportion of the expense used for business.

-You were unaware that you are subject to an increasing adjustment at G1 on your previous activity statement for assets disposed of.
+Being unaware that you are subject to an increasing adjustment at G1 on your previous activity statement for assets disposed of

 Claiming GST credits where the contractor or supplier is not registered or required to be registered for GST.